 The NWDAF services as defined in the clause 7.2 and 7.3 are used to expose the expected UE behaviour parameters as defined in Table 6.7.3-1 together with a UE group ID or a specific UE ID from the NWDAF to the consumer NF (e.g. UDM), indicating

-A new Analytic ID named "Expected UE behaviour parameters" is defined with one or multiple combinations of the following analytic filters:
+New Analytic IDs named "Expected UE behaviour parameters" and “Network configuration parameters” are defined with one or multiple combinations of the following analytic filters:

 - UE group ID or UE ID.